NixOS/nix.dev/maintainers/responsibilities.md

 ## Provide guidance

-Guide potential contributors:
+Guide new and potential contributors:

-- help answering questions on the [Discourse Help category]
+- Help answering questions on the [Discourse Help category]
-- encourage question authors to raise or upvote issues on GitHub, if needed
+- Encourage question authors to raise or upvote issues on GitHub, if needed
-- assist them with making pull requests to solve the underlying problems, if possible
+- Assist them with making pull requests to solve the underlying problems, if possible

 [Discourse Help category]: https://discourse.nixos.org/c/learn/9